kctrey/wxcadm/README.md

 ```
 Since most administrators only have access to a single Webex Organization, you can access that Organization with the
 **org** attribute.
 If the administrator has access to more than one Organization, they can be accessed using the
 **orgs** attribute, which is a list of the organizations that can be managed.
+See the "Regarding Multiple
+Organizations" section below for further information.

 You can see all the attributes with
 ```python